Quick Links

 - gitea

-- Homeassisant & related services (node-red, z2m etc.)
+- Homeassisant & related services (node-red, z2m, mosquitto(mqtt), piper & whisper)

 - Monitoring tools (IE: uptimekuma)